 In Texas, the major political parties hold Primary Elections to determine their candidates for the November elections.
 Political party Primary Elections were held March 3, 2026.

-You do not have to register in advance with the political party in order to vote in the Primary Runoff Election.
+- You do not have to register in advance with the political party in order to vote in the Primary Runoff Election.

 - If you voted in the Republican Party Primary on March 3rd, you may vote in the Republican Party Runoff Election on May 26, 2026.
+You do not have to vote for the same candidates in the May 26, 2026, Primary Runoff Election as you did in the Primary Elections on March 3, 2026.

 - If you voted in the Democratic Party Primary on March 3rd, you may vote in the Democratic Party Runoff Election on May 26, 2026.
+You do not have to vote for the same candidates in the May 26, 2026, Primary Runoff Election as you did in the Primary Elections on March 3, 2026.

 - If you did NOT vote in either political party’s primary on March 3rd, you may vote in either the Republican Party Primary Runoff Election OR the Democratic Party Primary Runoff Election on May 26, 2026.